Trump tweets photo of military dog wounded in Baghdadi raid

 Al-Baghdadi set off an explosion that killed himself and three children and apparently wounded the dog.

-Milley said the dog was “slightly wounded” but is now recovering and has returned to duty at an undisclosed location.
-Milley says the U.S. is protecting the dog’s identify by keeping any information about the canine classified for now.
+Milley said the dog was “slightly wounded” but is now recovering and has returned to duty with its handler at an undisclosed location.
+He and Defense Secretary Mark Esper said the U.S. is protecting the dog’s identify by keeping any information about the canine classified for now.

+“We are not releasing the name of the dog right now,” Milley said.
+“The dog is still in theater.”

 The U.S. military commonly uses the Belgian Malinois to guide and protect troops, search out enemy forces and look for explosives.
-The breed is prized by the military for its intelligence and ability to be aggressive on command, said Ron Aiello, president of the United States War Dogs Association.
+The breed is prized for its intelligence and ability to be aggressive on command, said Ron Aiello, president of the United States War Dogs Association.

 “That’s the kind of dog you want to lead a patrol like this,” said Aiello, a former Marine dog handler whose organization helps active duty and retired military dogs.
 “They are the first line of defense.
 They go out front.”

+Not releasing the name makes sense as a security precaution for the same reason you wouldn’t identify the troops who take part in the raid, he said.
+“There could be retaliation.”

+A Belgian Malinois service dog named Cairo accompanied U.S. Navy SEALs in the 2011 raid that killed Osama bin Laden, the leader of al-Qaida, in Pakistan.
+President Barack Obama met the canine at a ceremony to honor the commandos.

-Trump gave a dramatic account of the raid, variously saying there was one dog and multiple canines involved in the raid.
+Trump gave a dramatic account of the raid in Syria, variously saying there was one dog and multiple canines involved in the operation.
 He said that as U.S. troops and their dogs closed in, the militant went “whimpering and crying and screaming all the way” to his death.

 “He reached the end of the tunnel, as our dogs chased him down,” Trump said.